 * If you’d like more information about my history as a writer,

 Not that her fiction-writing self had not reared its head to help her along her way.
-Ms. Faske was admitted to Northwestern University partly based upon the strength of her admissions essay, which described the woes of two hapless pistachios who get swept away out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
+Ms. Hendricks was admitted to Northwestern University partly based upon the strength of her admissions essay, which described the woes of two hapless pistachios who get swept away out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
 She left Northwestern with a minor in fiction writing, which might have turned into a second degree if not for the deterrent of Northwestern’s astronomical tuition.
-(As it was, the coursework for the writing program, to which Ms. Faske had to apply and gain separate admission, was at least identical insofar as the major and the minor were concerned.)
+(As it was, the coursework for the writing program, to which Ms. Hendricks had to apply and gain separate admission, was at least identical insofar as the major and the minor were concerned.)
 During her master’s degree she wrote little enough of her own work, but did assume primary responsibility for copy editing both the full text of and book proposal for a close friend’s nonfiction manuscript.
 She likewise adopted the habit, helped by her Northwestern roommate but eventually sustained singlehandedly, of periodically creating mystery-dinner-style murder mysteries, which invariably required participants to run across college campuses in the dark, seeking out hidden clues and interviewing suspects who themselves knew only their portions of the story.
-(Ms. Faske has engaged in this behavior on four separate occasions, the last rendition of which involved her Ball State trumpet students and was so popular that some of them have threatened to drive south to Arkansas should this kind of event reoccur in the future.)
+(Ms. Hendricks has engaged in this behavior on six separate occasions.)

-Having finally quit her day job, so to speak, Ms. Faske’s writing self has been pleased to find that it now has free rein to work on whatever it wants, since her trumpet-related commitments have finally ceased to consume upwards of fifty hours each week.
-Since it takes quite a long time to get large works published, anyone curious about this second pursuit should either settle in for a Rip Van Winkle-style wait or visit ditchtheramen.com, which, in spite of not being fiction, is at least proof of Ms. Faske’s current commitment to writing on a regular basis when she really wants to.
+Since it takes quite a long time to get large works published, anyone curious about Ms. Hendricks’s novel-in-progress should either settle in for a Rip Van Winkle-style wait or visit ditchtheramen.com, which, in spite of not being fiction, is at least proof of her ability to produce content on a regular basis when she really wants to.

 * If you’re hungry, wish you could cook but have no idea where to start, or would simply like to read something I’ve written that isn’t about a trumpet, click here to be redirected to my food blog.